AnthonyJS/crazy-cards/README.md

 ### Yarn

-- To download all of the required dependencies from Yarn:
+- To download all of the required dependencies using Yarn:
   `yarn`

 - To run the application locally: